freethejazz/paintmixing/README.md

 The rules in the main branch try to allocate as many buckets to a vat as possible without overflowing it.

+Once the server is up, you can trigger an example payload with `./post-request.sh`.
+I haven't yet set up testing classes around the POC so the post request is the quickest way of showing usage/data examples.

 ## Current blocker

 The desired solution will also optimize for a particular desired shade